 We first construct a dataset of UI-based flaky tests from real-world GitHub projects.
 We extensively evaluate WEFix on these realworld projects for its effectiveness and efficiency.
 We also compare WEFix with implicit wait approaches commonly used in practice.
-In particular, our evaluation aims to answer four important research questions:
+Our evaluation aims to answer four important research questions:

-• RQ1 (UI-Based Flakiness Prevalence): How many commands are flaky-prone in real-world projects?

-- RQ2 (Implicit Wait Overhead): What is the performance overhead of implicit waits for fixing UI-based flakiness? - RQ3 (WEFix Effectiveness): How many UI-based flakiness can be effectively fixed by WEFix? - RO4 (WEFix Efficiency): What is the runtime overhead of WEFix and how does it compare with other approaches?
+- RQ1 (UI-Based Flakiness Prevalence): How many commands are flaky-prone in real-world projects? - RQ2 (Implicit Wait Overhead): What is the performance overhead of implicit waits for fixing UI-based flakiness? - RQ3 (WEFix Effectiveness): How many UI-based flakiness can be effectively fixed by WEFix? - RQ4 (WEFix Efficiency): What is the runtime overhead of WEFix and how does it compare with other approaches?

-4.1 Dataset
+4.1 Dataset and Implementation

-Constructing a dataset of real-world UI-based flaky tests is nontrivial [30].
-We collected 100,000 popular JavaScript repositories from GitHub using GitHub Search API [21].
+Constructing a dataset of real-world UI-based flaky tests is nontrivial [24].
+We collected 100,000 popular JavaScript repositories from GitHub using GitHub Search API [16].
 In order to find out projects containing web e2e tests, we iterate through each project's dependency file package.json, and use the following JavaScript testing framework names as keywords to search for projects containing web e2e tests: selenium, cypress, testcafe, nightwatch, protractor, playwright, webdriverio and webdriver.
-This search resulted in 250 repositories, and the list is available on the project web page [6].
+This search resulted in 250 repositories, and the list is available on the project web page [36].
 It is noteworthy that repositories containing e2e tests are relatively rare, primarily because e2e testing is more frequently used in commercial web products than in open-source projects.
 We believe that our curated dataset of open-source projects with e2e tests can present a valuable resource for future research in web e2e tests.

 To ensure quality and popularity, we focus on the 37 repositories that have over 20,000 stars.
 Some repositories' tests are not deployable due to the absence of test documentation or local execution conditions, some of which require online CI environments with server-side support.
-From those that are operational, We randomly select six projects and intentionally include the keystone project (8,300 stars) to represent repositories with fewer than 20,000 stars.
-These seven projects are used widely by organizations in the real world.
-For example, Storybook [22] is a prevalent tool for UI development, adopted by projects owned by notable companies like Microsoft, Shopify, Airbnb, and Salesforce [51].
-Keystone [20], a Content Management System (CMS), is employed by organizations including Atlassian and Csiro for their software development.
+From those that are operational, We randomly select six projects and intentionally include the keystone project (8,500 stars) to represent repositories with fewer than 20,000 stars.
+These seven projects are used widely by organizations in the real world, which have an average of 36,300 stars, 486 contributors, and 1,546 files.
+For example, Storybook [14] is a prevalent tool for UI development, adopted by projects owned by notable companies like Microsoft, Shopify, Airbnb, and Salesforce [54].
+Keystone [15], a Content Management System (CMS), is employed by organizations including Atlassian and Csiro for their software development.